-- The admission of young people into adult mental health inpatient services has decreased over the last decade, however, one in four young people who are admitted to inpatient care is admitted to an adult service. - Admitting young people to adult services may cause harm and reduce their sense of hope. - The negative impacts of this practice outweigh any potential positives, and young people and their whānau and family should not have to choose between age-appropriate services, and services close to home. - Young people want to be involved in co-designing youth-specific acute response services across Aotearoa.
+- The admission of young people into adult mental health inpatient services has decreased over the last decade, however, one in four young people who are admitted to inpatient care is admitted to an adult service. - Admitting young people to adult services may cause harm, such as not feeling safe or supported, and reduce their sense of hope. - The negative impacts of this practice outweigh any potential positives, and young people and their whānau and family should not have to choose between ageappropriate services, and services close to home.

+Young people want to be involved in co-designing youth-specific acute response services across Aotearoa.